MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 	<img src="./img/autoregressive_generation.png" style="width: auto; height: 250px;" />
 </center>

-Compare the last generated token $13659$ to what we previously said was the correct answer as per the pretraining dataset: $3962$.
+Compare the last generated token $13659$ to what we previously identified as the correct answer via the pretraining dataset: $3962$.
 The LLM's output is not `|Viewing Single Post`, but `|Viewing Single Article` now.
 This is a good example of the LLM's creativity and flexibility in generating text.
 We don't want it to blabber out the exact dataset contents, but we want it to rather show the understanding that an `Article` and a `Post` may share the property of being `Viewed`.
 This is what's called **generalization**.

 > [!NOTE]
 > **Generalization** is the ability of an LLM to not just memorize the training data, but to understand the underlying patterns and concepts in the data, and to apply these to new, unseen data.
 Stochasticity, e.g. by sampling from the output token probabilities, is elemental to this, as it allows the LLM to generate diverse, creative, and contextually appropriate text.